-Photo 1: View of the ca. 1769 main block and the ca. 1857 west ell of the General Thomas Allin House, looking north.
+Photo 1: Exterior, view of the south façades of the ca. 1769-1774 main block (at right) and the ca. 1857 west ell (at left) of the General Thomas Allin House, looking north.

-Photo 2: View of the main block and west ell, the driveway, and the garage (NC), looking northeast.
+Photo 2: Exterior, view of the main block and west ell, the driveway west of the house, and the garage (NC) northwest of the house, looking northeast..

-Photo 3: View of the west and north (rear) elevations of the west ell (at right); west and partial north elevations of the main block (middle); and west elevation of the two ca. 1895-1921 north additions with shed and gable roofs (at left), looking southeast.
+Photo 3: Exterior, view of the west and north (rear) elevations of the west ell (at right); west and partial north elevations of the main block (middle); and west elevation of the two ca. 1895-1921 north additions with shed and gable roofs (at left), looking southeast.

-Photo 4: View of the north (rear) elevations of the main block and the larger north addition, and a partial view of the north elevation of the west ell, looking south.
+Photo 4: Exterior, view of the north (rear) elevations of the main block and the larger north addition, and a partial view of the north elevation of the west ell, looking south.

-Photo 5: View of the east elevation of the main block, the ca. 1922-1951 east addition, the post-1952 cellar stairway enclosure, and the north addition, looking southwest.
+Photo 5: Exterior, view of the east elevation of the main block, the ca. 1922-1951 east addition, the post-1952 cellar stairway enclosure, and the north addition, looking southwest.

-Photo 6: View of the south façade and east elevation of the main block, east elevation of the east addition (at right), and south façade of the west ell, looking northwest.
+Photo 6: Exterior, view of the south façade and east elevation of the main block, east elevation of the east addition (at right), and south façade of the west ell, looking northwest.

-Photo 7: View of the 19th c. well with 20th c. well cover, situated in the east side yard of the house, looking south.
+Photo 7: Exterior, view of the 19th c. well with 20th c. well cover, situated in the east side yard of the house, looking south.

-Photo 8: View of the 19th c. well with 20th c. well cover, looking northeast.
+Photo 8: Exterior, view of the 19th c. well with 20th c. well cover, looking northeast.

-Photo 9: View of garage (NC), looking northeast.
+Photo 9: Exterior, view of garage (NC), looking northeast.

-Photo 10: View of ca. 1995 swimming pool (NC) and north (rear) elevation of garage (NC), looking southwest.
+Photo 10: Exterior, view of ca. 1995 swimming pool (NC) and north (rear) elevation of garage (NC), looking southwest.

-Photo 11: Cellar of main block of the General Thomas Allin House, looking southwest toward the base of the center chimney (obscured by shelving units).
+Photo 11: Interior, cellar of main block of the General Thomas Allin House, looking southwest toward the base of the center chimney (obscured by shelving units).

-Photo 12: Cellar of main block, deep niche (unknown function) in the west side of the base of the center chimney, looking northeast.
+Photo 12: Interior: cellar of main block, deep niche (unknown function) in the west side of the base of the center chimney, looking northeast.

-Photo 13: Cellar of main block, small niche (unknown function) in the south wall near the southeast corner of the cellar.
+Photo 13: Interior, cellar of main block, small niche (unknown function) in the south wall near the southeast corner of the cellar.
+Similar niches are in the south wall and west wall.

-Photo 14: Cellar of main block, stairs in the east wall near the northeast corner leading up to the east side yard, looking northeast.
+Photo 14: Interior, cellar of main block, stairs in the east wall near the northeast corner leading up to the east side yard, looking northeast.

-Photo 15: Main block, first floor, entrance vestibule and front stair hall, looking southeast.
+Photo 15: Interior, main block, first floor, entrance vestibule and front stair hall, looking southeast.
 Shows the interior face of the front door with ca. 1951 "colonial" vertical board panels and reproduction wrought iron strap hinges, and an 18th century rim lock.